BrianJVarley/angular-app-initializer/README.md

 4. Based on the promise resolving for each service call, the Angular app continues with App initialization.

 5. In this implementation, we don't `reject()` the service calls if an error is thrown as this would cancel the app initialization process.
-Instead we can call `resolve(error)` and display an appropriate error in the app entry component template.
+Instead we can call `resolve(error)` and display an appropriate error in the app entry component template using APP_SETTINGS data.
 Which allows the app to finish initialization.

 _APP_INITIALIZER explanation_
 >Angular suspends the app initialization until all the functions provided by the `APP_INITIALIZER` are run.
 If any of those intializers return a promise, then the angular waits for it to resolve, before continuing with the App initialization